AlexChalk/AlexChalk.github.io/presents.md

 Socks are always welcome, and I am partial to a pricey brand called Darn Tough.
 I'm a men's size medium, and my preferred sock style is micro crew.
 You can choose me a nice (but subtle) design and ship it to me from [their website][darn-tough-link].

-#### Keycaps

-I am a programmer with a very nerdy keyboard:

-![photo-of-keyboard][keyboard]

-Indulge my nerdiness by buying me some custom keycaps for my keyboard!
-Just make sure that they are PBT keycaps and OEM Profile.
-There is a list of online keycap sellers available [on reddit][keycaps-link].
-Weird and colourful keycaps that do not necessarily depict letters are preferred!
-These Lord of the Rings keycaps (the hardcore versions) are not OEM profile but they both [look][dwarven-keycaps-link] [amazing][elven-keycaps-link].

 #### Cordless Vacuum

 I'd like a cordless stick vacuum.
 I mostly trust [The Wirecutter][wirecutter-cordless-vacuum-link] for this sort of purchase, which means the model I'm after is the Ryobi 18V One+ HP (but check the link to make sure it's still recommended).
 It's sold exclusively via [Home Depot][ryobi-link]—please get the model that comes with a charger.